Mashweb/docker-project/README.md

 # List all the running containers.
 You should see the "web-cc"
 # container there.
 docker ps
+# List all containers, both running and stopped.
+docker ps -a

 # Check the logs of your container (in this case httpd logs).
 docker logs -f web-cc